 If your loved one has been bedridden in a Clearwater hospital, nursing home or assisted living facility for an extended period of time they may be at risk for developing bedsores.
 Bed sores commonly form when a patient is not turned or repositioned regularly by nursing staff leading to avoidable skin breakdown.
 These wounds are often a sign that a vulnerable patient is suffering from neglect by the facility’s staff and can become life threatening if not treated quickly and appropriately by trained medical providers.

 For nearly 25 years, our Clearwater bedsore attorneys have been representing patients who have suffered these pressure injuries due to negligent nurses and medical staff.
-At the Fernandez Firm, our attorneys have over $90 million in settlements and verdicts and prosecute these types of medical malpractice cases every day.
+At the Fernandez Firm Accident Injury Attorneys, our attorneys have over $90 million in settlements and verdicts and prosecute these types of medical malpractice cases every day.
 We hold staff and management accountable for the neglect inflicted upon patients being treated in these facilities obtaining the compensation they deserve for their injuries.
 Our attorneys have significant expertise in this specialized field to immediate evaluate your pressure sore case and advise you accordingly.

 To learn how we can help, please contact us today at 1-800-222-8163.